robbertjs/Elsevier-Evaluation/README.md

 ## Reproducibility

 * RQ1.1 Can we completely reproduce CoPali and achieve the same effectiveness on visual document retrieval?
-RQ1.2 Does CoPali significantly outperform the single-vector variants in terms of the effectiveness?

 * RQ1.2 Does CoPali significantly outperform the single-vector variants in terms of the effectiveness?